Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

 There are four types of the project user's role:

 * readonly - can view the project history and the results
 * contributor – can run the workflows in the project
-* maintainer – can run the workflows, edit the project and share it with users
+* maintainer – can run and edit the workflows, and share projects with users (up to maintainer role)
 * owner – full rights to edit all roles in the project

 Your collaborators will see the new shared projects in their dashboard and use them according to the role assigned.